Sept-Dec 2026 Creatrix Studies Courses

 Instructor: Dr. Helen Hye-Sook Hwang with guest speakers

-Description: We will explore the Ceto-Magoist premise that the original form of human societies was matriarchal confederacy, not patriarchal monarchy, to undertake the mission of restoring the matriversal home on the planet.
+Description: The premise that the original form of human societies was matriarchal confederacy, not patriarchal monarchy, carved out to undertake the shamanic mandate of restoring the matriversal home on the planet will be explored.
 In the mytho-history of Magoist Korea (People and State of Mago, the Creatrix), Goma, the pre-patriarchal Mudang Queen Mother who established and bequeathed Ceto-Magoist civilization, stands out for the nine-state confederacy of Danguk (State of the Living Tree Altar), a realization of the Ninefold Cosmic Music, the creative force of the Matriverse, in the human world.
 Ninefold symbols and customs we moderns inherited across cultures offer the lens to assess the unified front of matriarchal confederacies in pre-patriarchal times.

 Ceto-Magoist Soteriology and Patriarchy (2 Credits)